r3econ/recipes/README.md

 $ python manage.py migrate
 $ python manage.py collectstatic

-$ heroku local
+$ python manage.py runserver
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:8000](http://localhost:8000/).

 ## Deploying to Heroku